Florida Wedding Destinations and Honeymoon Travel

 of the footpaths go through veritable tunnels of vegetation that seem as cool on a hot day as stepping into an air-conditioned

-courtyard homes to spacious 4,000-square-foot units are less festively colored than the Seaside homes, which exhibit pastels
+homes to spacious 4,000-square-foot units are less festively colored than the Seaside homes, which exhibit pastels and parti-colors;

-and parti-colors; at Rosemary Beach the more sober browns, greens and blues blend with the native vegetation.
-You can
+at Rosemary Beach the more sober browns, greens and blues blend with the native vegetation.
+You can rent a carriage

-rent a carriage house or cottage at Rosemary Beach or buy a home, so there is a lively mix of residents and visitors, a mix
+house or cottage at Rosemary Beach or buy a home, so there is a lively mix of residents and visitors, a mix of tourists and

-Racquet Club, Fitness Center and Bicycle Rental Company.
-And there is the inevitable spa, the Solace Day Spa where massage,
+Center and Bicycle Rental Company.
+And there is the inevitable spa, the Solace Day Spa where massage, skin care and

-skin care and body treatments are offered in a tropical " Bali " setting.
-I was in a gulf-view carriage house
+body treatments are offered in a tropical " Bali " setting.
+I was in a gulf-view carriage house no more than

-no more than a two minute walk from the town square, which is never deserted because of the number of shops and restaurants.
+a two minute walk from the town square, which is never deserted because of the number of shops and restaurants.
+The

 family-style place to have breakfast or lunch.
 Courtyard Wine and Cheese has a self-explanatory name and there is a